rbeeger/epigraver/Readme.md

 and should work just fine on macOS Catalina.
 The DMG contains the screensaver bundle and double-clicking on it will install it.

 The screensaver is built with a minimum requirement of macOS Big Sur (11.0).
-The only reason for this is that I don't have any running earlier macOS versions I could test it on.
-I'm not aware of any Big Sur specific code in the screensaver itself.
-If you need it to run on earlier versions, you might be successful in changing the requirement and building it yourself.
+One reason for this is that I don't have any running earlier macOS versions I could test it on.
+The other reason is that the configuration UI now uses SF Symbols for the icons used on the buttons.
+Previously it used some predefined system image templates and two of them were only meant to be used on a touch bar.

 ## Configuration
 ### Preparation